History of KLZR

-January 2005 saw a new partnership with the Wet Mountain Tribune to produce the Community Calendar which began airing three times per day, informing the community of upcoming Valley non profit events and governmental meetings.
+In January 2005 a new partnership was formed with the Wet Mountain Tribune to produce the Community Calendar which began airing three times per day, informing the community of upcoming Valley non profit events and governmental meetings.
 Feature Story News (FSN) was added to the weekday schedule, airing on the hour.
 In August 2006, $10,000 worth of new FM antennas were donated to improve KWMV’s broadcast.
 Later that year a new weekly local news and information program called A Peek in The Valley was launched.

 Celtic & Beyond began in 2007 and is still featured in the weekly lineup.
 That is also the year KWMV went online with streaming, archived programs and more with a website created by Bob Thomason along with additional web traffic from Thomason’s popular Custer Guide website.
 The station hosted its first Open House in October, 2007 to introduce the community to the behind the scenes workings of the station.
 Mountain Messages, a show produced by the West Custer County Library also began airing that fall.
 More opportunities became available for volunteer producers and DJs to begin training.
-An application was submitted to the FCC for a full power non-commercial FM license.

 Two new local shows debuted in April 2008.
 Words on The Wind, produced by the West Custer County Library and High Country News and Tips, produced in partnership with High Country Recycling.
 Also in April 2008, KWMV published its first Quarterly Newsletter.
 Dozens of people participated in a KWMV Yoga workshop fundraiser held that summer.
 Custer County Youth Radio classes got underway in August for students at Custer County High School.
 Also, the popular valley web cam made its first appearance on www.kwmv.org.